The Coriolis Effect – What It Is And How It Affects Our Weather

 The principle may sound simplistic, but understanding it is a bit more complex.
 If one simply tries to put it into words, it won’t make sense.
 For this reason, we will use an analogy alongside the appropriate illustrations to explain the principle in practice.

-We will then continue and illustrate how it applies to the earth's rotation and its influence on weather systems and events, wherever it is formed on the planet.
+We will then continue and illustrate how it applies to the Earth’s rotation and influences weather systems and events wherever they form on the planet.

 You can use the illustration above to better understand the process.
 The merry-go-round is viewed from the top to best explain how the Coriolis Effect works.

 Imagine the merry-go-round is spinning counterclockwise at a rapid speed.
-On the platform, the person in green and blue would have both completed one full rotation as the merry-go-round completed one rotation.
+On the platform, the people in green and blue would both have completed one full rotation as the merry-go-round completed one rotation.

-But, (as all of us who have been on the merry-go-round will know), the green figure would have traveled much faster and covered a bigger distance than the blue figure sitting closer to the center of the merry-go-round in the same period of time.
+But (as all of us who have been on a merry-go-round will know), the green figure would have travelled much faster and covered a greater distance than the blue figure sitting closer to the centre of the merry-go-round in the same period of time.

-When viewed from the top, the earth works in exactly the same way.
-This means the blue figure will represent the two polar regions, while the green figure the tropical regions.
+When viewed from the top, the Earth works in exactly the same way.
+This means the blue figure will represent the two polar regions, while the green figure represents the tropical regions.

 It is important to note that the speed of rotation in the tropics (indicated in green) is much faster than the speed of rotation at the poles (indicated in blue).
 This is the main driving force of the Coriolis Effect.